Updated by Gavin Phillips on 05/23/2017

 Well, as it happens, there is.
 I’m a first-time cuber myself, if you ignore my previous attempts to solve the puzzle by idly twisting the cube this way and that, without applying an ounce of thought or logic.

 Driven by the desire to learn to solve the Rubik’s cube, I decided to start afresh, this time with more focus and practice.
-As expected, the Web provided endless interesting content on the topic.
+As expected, the Web provided endless interesting content on the topic, as well countless more puzzles to keep you occupied — for days.

 Where I Began My Quest